Samdevtechnology/Scissor/README.md

 # AltSchool First Semester Assignment Project - SCISSOR URL SHORTER

-This is a solution to the [AltSchool First Semester Assignment Project - SCISSOR URL SHORTER](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [AltSchool First Semester Assignment Project - SCISSOR URL SHORTER](https://main--lighthearted-kleicha-e47dc0.netlify.app/).

 ## Table of contents